Make sure you are logged in for member pricing.

-He is the author of 11 books in the areas of anxiety, family and couple therapy, brief therapy, clinical supervision, including Clinical Social Work Supervision: Process & Practice as well as over 300 magazine and journal articles.
+He is the author of 11 books in the areas of anxiety, family and couple therapy, brief therapy, clinical supervision, including Brief Therapy with Couples & Families in Crisis as well as over 300 magazine and journal articles.
 He also writes an online column for Psychology Today entitled Fixing Families that has received over 12 million hits.

 In addition, Robert provides training both nationally and internationally in couple therapy, family therapy, brief therapy, and clinical supervision.
 He is a graduate of Rutgers University and the University of South Carolina and has served as an adjunct professor at several universities.
 He is currently in private practice in Charlottesville, VA.